wobkenh/simplematcomponents/projects/simplemattable/readme.md

 ## Prerequisites

 Simplemattable is for use with Angular Material Design only.
-As of the first version, it requires Angular Material 6.0 or above.
+As of the first version, it requires Angular Material 6.0.
+Later Versions require Angular Material 7.0 or above.
 Also make sure to add @angular/flex-layout to your list of dependencies.

 For a detailed list of neccessary dependencies, see [section Dependencies](#dependencies).